 The RHA believes that affordable housing can also be quality housing.
-The RHA can assist both non-profit and for-profit developers of affordable housing during the planning and design phase of a project to ensure that the highest quality product achieved.
+Depending on funding availability, the RHA can assist both non-profit and for-profit developers of affordable housing during the planning and design phase of a project to ensure that the highest quality product achieved.

 For the RHA, quality housing is synonymous with green housing – homes which are healthy for residents, the community and the environment.